JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Why is a Car Accident Witness so Important?

-If you’ve been in a car accident, you’re going to need solid evidence in order to prove the wreck wasn’t your fault.
+If you’ve been in a car accident, you’re going to need solid evidence to prove the wreck wasn’t your fault.
 No matter how trustworthy you are, your word alone won’t help you get the compensation you deserve.
 There is no better kind of evidence than the testimony of a neutral witness who saw exactly what happened.
 Whether your case results in a fair settlement, or it has to be decided in a court of law, witness statements could very well make the difference between you obtaining the money you have coming and getting nothing.

 The attorneys with the Jones Law Group know just how critically important an eyewitness can be to a car accident case.
 We also know how to investigate an accident to uncover the proof you’ll need to have the strongest possible case.
 Our attorneys will be here for you through every step of your case, and we’ll make sure you’re completely updated at all times.